History of China: Yuan dynasty (1271–1368)

 Throughout the Yuan dynasty, there was some general sentiment among the populace against the Mongol dominance.
-Yet rather than the nationalist cause, it was mainly strings of natural disasters and incompetent governance that triggered widespread peasant uprisings since the 1340s.
+Yet rather than the nationalist cause, it was mainly strings of natural disasters and incompetent, corrupt governance that triggered widespread peasant uprisings since the 1340s.
 After the massive naval engagement at Lake Poyang, Zhu Yuanzhang prevailed over other rebel forces in the south.
 He proclaimed himself emperor and founded the Ming dynasty in 1368.
 The same year his northern expedition army captured the capital Khanbaliq.
-The Yuan remnants fled back to Mongolia and sustained the regime.
+The Yuan remnants fled back to Mongolia and sustained the regime, but the period of Yuan dominance was effectively over for good.
 Other Mongol Khanates in Central Asia continued to exist after the fall of Yuan dynasty in China.

 Ming dynasty (1368–1644)

 The Ming dynasty was founded by Zhu Yuanzhang in 1368, who proclaimed himself as the Hongwu Emperor.
 The capital was initially set at Nanjing, and was later moved to Beijing from Yongle Emperor's reign onward.

 Urbanization increased as the population grew and as the division of labor grew more complex.
 Large urban centers, such as Nanjing and Beijing, also contributed to the growth of private industry.
 In particular, small-scale industries grew up, often specializing in paper, silk, cotton, and porcelain goods.
 For the most part, however, relatively small urban centers with markets proliferated around the country.
 Town markets mainly traded food, with some necessary manufactures such as pins or oil.

 Despite the xenophobia and intellectual introspection characteristic of the increasingly popular new school of neo-Confucianism, China under the early Ming dynasty was not isolated.
 Foreign trade and other contacts with the outside world, particularly Japan, increased considerably.
 Chinese merchants explored all of the Indian Ocean, reaching East Africa with the voyages of Zheng He.

 The Hongwu Emperor, being the only founder of a Chinese dynasty who was also of peasant origin, had laid the foundation of a state that relied fundamentally in agriculture.
 Commerce and trade, which flourished in the previous Song and Yuan dynasties, were less emphasized.
 Neo-feudal landholdings of the Song and Mongol periods were expropriated by the Ming rulers.
 Land estates were confiscated by the government, fragmented, and rented out.
 Private slavery was forbidden.
 Consequently, after the death of the Yongle Emperor, independent peasant landholders predominated in Chinese agriculture.
 These laws might have paved the way to removing the worst of the poverty during the previous regimes.
 Towards later era of the Ming dynasty, with declining government control, commerce, trade and private industries revived.